Making NiMH Battery Packs

 Check the Voltage

-After removing the cells from the packaging, the first thing to do is check the voltage (off load), as this will give an indication of their condition.
-Around 1.1 - 1.2 V is normal.
+After removing the cells from the packaging, the first thing to do is check the voltage off load, as this will give an indication of their condition.
+Around 1.1 - 1.2 V per cell is normal.
 Anything less will indicate a sub-standard cell due to overlong or inappropriate storage.
+This is less likely with the latest hybrid cells (e..g Eneloops) which have very low self discharge rates.

 Less Heat = More Reliability

-Since consumer cells are untagged, it's important to apply as little heat as possible for as short a time as possible when soldering.
-Paradoxically, the secret is to use a hefty 25 Watt soldering iron, so the heat from the iron will transfer quickly to the pads.
+Since retail cells are untagged, they have to be soldered.
+It's important to apply as little heat as possible for as short a time as possible when soldering.
+Paradoxically perhaps, the secret is to use a hefty 25 Watt soldering iron, so the heat from the iron will transfer quickly to the pads.
 Conventional wisdom says that soldering paste ('flux') should also be used, but I've found that polishing the terminals with 800 wet/dry alone is OK in conjunction with cored lead-based solder.
 Your mileage may vary.

 Construction Sequence